WiFi & Networks

 05

-Before go-live, we configure the guest-facing experience — branded portal, access tiers, and any integrations with your property management system.
+Before go-live, we configure the user experience — branded portal, access tiers, and any integrations with your property management system.
 A post-deployment survey confirms coverage matches what was designed.

 Full handover documentation is provided, and your team is walked through the system before we leave.
 Nothing left unexplained.